tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 Requirements 9 and 10 ensure that the validation of vote extensions will be deterministic at all correct processes.
-Requirements 9 and 10 protect against arbitrary vote extension data from Byzantine processes similarly to Requirements 6 and 7 protecting against arbitrary proposed blocks.
+Requirements 9 and 10 protect against arbitrary vote extension data from Byzantine processes in a similar way as Requirements 6 and 7 protect against arbitrary proposed blocks.
 Requirements 9 and 10 can be violated by a bug inducing non-determinism in `VerifyVoteExtension`.
 In this case liveness can be compromised.
 Extra care should be put in the implementation of `ExtendVote` and `VerifyVoteExtension` and,